TeamMoonstorm/MoonstormSharedUtils/MSU/README.md

         - DisabledContent - Put this attribute on top of a content base inheriting class, and MSU will not load it nor add it to the content pack.
         - TokenModifier - Put this attribute on top of a field that is public & static, give it a token to modify, a stat type, and a formatting index, and MSU will format said token with the values in the field, this can be used so configurable values are always in sync between ingame and config file. a guide on doing this can be found [here](https://github.com/TeamMoonstorm/MoonstormSharedUtils/wiki/%5BTokenModifier%5D).
 You'll need to submit your mod to the TokenModifierManager via "TokenModifierManager.AddMod(Assembly)"
         - ConfigurableField - Put this attribute on top of a field that's both public & static, and MSU will proceed to automatically create configuration for the field.
 You'll need to submit your mod to the ConfigurableFieldManager via "ConfigurableFieldManager.AddMod(Assembly, ConfigFile)".
 Contains 3 string properties for giving custom Section, Name and Description for your configuration.
+    - Loader Classes:
+        - Loader classes are a type of class that loads external content into the game, their main purpose is to facilitate the loading of assetbundles, language files, and content packs.
+            - AssetsLoader: Class for handling loading assetbundles, contains method for automatically swapping the stubbed shaders from MoonstormSharedUtils and creation of EffectDefs.
+            - ContentLoader: Class for handling loading your mod's content, it's main appeal is the ability to load and set up content asynchronously, instead of doing everything in Awake.
+Contains arrays of Actions for both Loading content and Setting static fields on static types, much like RoR2Content does.
+            - LanguageLoader: Class for handling loading Language folders, automatically handles loading the Language files into the game's systems for use with the TokenModifier attribute.

 ## Documentation & Sourcecode